GiovanniZambiasi/Gios_OpenGL/README.md

 - [X] Create wrapper for Material
 - [X] Shader manager for shader reuse
 - [X] Random utility
+- [X] Make scenes dynamic so that the dev can run the application with a custom scene class
 - [X] Input system
   - [X] Device interface
   - [X] Key interface